samedhi/firemore/content/md/pages/guide.md

           :limit 2}]
 ```

-In a similar fashion, the `:order` values are expanded into 2 element
-vectors of `[<property> "asc"]` if they are specified as strings or keywords.
-So the following
-is also equivalent to the above.
+The `:order` values are expanded into 2 element vectors of `[<property> "asc"]` if they are specified as strings or keywords.
+So the following is also equivalent to the above.

 ```clj
 [:cities {:where [:population "<" 1000000]